 Ever tried to move an element and it just won’t listen?
 Or maybe it disappears into the void?
 Don’t worry, you're not alone!
 CSS positioning is like controlling a rebellious toddler—it takes patience and the right approach.

-property determines how an element is placed on the page.
+The position property determines how an element is placed on the page.
 There are four main types:

 - Static – The default, behaving like a well-mannered student.